Barcelona Gay Travel

 Bar Punto is a fantastic and inclusive place to start your night.
 They also seem to have the largest number of queer/lesbian patrons out of all the gay bars in Barcelona.

-On the smaller side, GinGin Gay Bar is a great option for a mid-week meetup with friends or a spot to start your night out on the weekends.
+On the smaller side, GinGin Gay Bar is a great option for a mid-week hangout or a spot to start your night out on weekends.
 The bar staff is friendly and so are the guys that hang out here!
 I found there to be a mix of English and Spanish speaking people, both locals and tourists.

 I visited GinGin bar on a Tuesday and they had great drink specials.
 They pour a deliciously strong drink, too.